Softmotions/ejdb/src/jql/README.md

 ```

 The following statements are taken into account when using EJDB2 indexes:
-* Only one index can be used for particular query
+* Only one index can be used for particular query execution
-* If query consist of `or` joined part at top level or contains `negated` expressions at the top level of query expression - indexes will not be in use.
+* If query consist of `or` joined part at top level or contains `negated` expressions at the top level
+  of query expression - indexes will not be in use at all.
-  No indexes below:
+  So no indexes below:
   ```
   /[lastName != Andy]

   /[lastName = "John"] or /[lastName = Peter]

   ```
-  But will use `/lastName` index defined above
+  But will be used `/lastName` index defined above
   ```
   /[lastName = Doe]